NVIDIA/cuda-quantum/docs/sphinx/using/cudaq/kernel.rst

 CUDA Quantum distinguishes between two separate kinds of kernel expressions: entry-point and pure-device quantum kernels.
 Entry-point kernels are those that can be called from host code, while pure-device kernels are those that can only be called from other quantum kernel code.
-See the :ref:`specification <quantum-kernels-spec>` for more detail,  but here we note that the "typed" requirement can be relaxed for pure-device kernels:
+See the :doc:`specification <specification/cudaq/kernels>` for more detail,  but here we note that the "typed" requirement can be relaxed for pure-device kernels: